yuk068/advanced-computer-vision-mat3563/LAB1/LAB1_D_RANSAC.md

 ### Harris Corner Detector

 While DoG is effective at detecting blob-like structures, it can also identify edges, which are generally less stable for matching purposes.
-The Harris Corner Detector is employed to refine the set of potential keypoints by identifying true corners, which are characterized by significant intensity variations in all directions [2].
+The Harris Corner Detector is employed to refine the set of potential keypoints by identifying true corners, which are characterized by significant intensity variations in all directions.
 A corner is a point where there is a large change in image intensity in more than one direction.

 The Harris Corner Detector works by considering a small window around each pixel and calculating the change in intensity for shifts of this window in various directions.
 This is encapsulated in the **Structure Tensor** or **Second Moment Matrix** $M$, defined as: